jjayjack/PasswordGen/README.md

   Dependencies include a basic knowledge of Javascript.

   ## Usage:
   Within this application, a user is met with a page displaying a text box and a button.
 Once pressing on the button, the user is prompted with an alert asking for number of characters for the [password](#password).
 If user does not respond with a correct integer expecting they will be alerted of [error](#error) and re-prompted.
-From there they are asked if they would like [lowercase](#lowercase) letters, [uppercase](#uppercase) letters, [numbers](#numbers), and [special characters](#specialChar).
-From their selections, a [generated password](#generatedPassword) will be displayed within the textbox from the starting page.
+From there they are asked if they would like [lowercase](#lowercase) letters, [uppercase](#uppercase) letters, [numbers](#numbers), and [special characters](#special).
+From their selections, if statements will check to see [if](#if) selection was true then randomize so that at least one of each case if selected then randomized to generate the final password[generated password](#generated) will be displayed within the textbox from the starting page.
   ### Screenshots:
    #### Starting variables for all items available for passwords
    (initial)